 Kyoya, to the point that the rest of the host club is scared of him in the mornings.
 Not that they aren't always scared of him.
 A side story in the manga shows that on a school day, waking Kyoya requires three alarm clocks and at least half an hour...and it was commented that he was running early that day.

-Subverted with Honey.
-The rumor goes that his family was once in a military complex, and a soldier carelessly woke Honey up, and he BLEW THE PLACE UP, leaving only a bunny-shaped mushroom cloud, killing two entire Green Beret battalions.
-Of course, this is Tamaki's version of the story.
-The subversion?
-Honey was taking a nap during the DAY.
+The rumor goes that Honey's family was once in a military complex, and a soldier carelessly woke Honey up, and he BLEW THE PLACE UP, leaving only a bunny-shaped mushroom cloud, killing two entire Green Beret battalions.
+Tamaki is the one telling this story so take it with a grain of salt.

 Haruhi.
 Oh boy, where do we start?
 When Kaoru told Haruhi he loved her she looked a little confused, probably assuming he meant he loved her as a friend.
 Haruhi's so oblivious that when Hikaru gets the guts to confess to her he asks "Will you go out with me?
 And I don't mean accompany me outside!
 I mean in the shojo sense!"
 Even then it took Haruhi a few moments to see he was asking her on a date.
 Even worse, when she suddenly began to blush and become flustered around Tamaki she thought it was due to a cold or that her heart was rejecting her, the idea that she could be in love hadn't even crossed her mind.